Election voter ID

-Bring ID to vote for the next election
+Bring ID to vote at elections

 Voters in England will need to show an accepted photo ID to vote at polling stations.
 This includes those acting as a proxy.